 Of course they will … well, as long as you’re willing to pay up.
 Which leads us to the second part of their pitch:

 Yep, you read that correctly.

 Not only are marketplaces building their network of potential clients off of the content you provide them, but they are turning around and selling them to whoever is willing to pony up — whether that company is the best fit for the client or not.

 This puts you, the custom home builder or remodeler, in the same tough spot you were in before the marketplace swooped to "save your day".

-To make matters worse, in the case of Houzz, the more builders and remodelers that are willing to pay-to-play in your area, the less results you’ll see for the same amount of money.
+To make matters worse, in the case of Houzz Pro, the more builders and remodelers that are willing to pay in your area, the less results you’ll see for the same amount of money.

 Let’s say that you’re paying $500 per month to be at the top of results for kitchen remodelers in your area.
 If it’s only you and 2 other companies that are paying, you’ll show up in the top spot 1 out of every 3 searches.
 What happens if another 20 companies start paying after you sign your annual contract?
 You’re still being charged $500 per month, but now you’ll only show up in the top spot 1 out of every 23 searches.
 Do you think your results will be the same?